William McMahon: Prime Minister (1971–1972)

 In June 1971, McMahon cancelled Gorton's planned nuclear power program, which had included a reactor capable of generating weapons-grade plutonium.
 He considered it inconsistent with the goals of the Nuclear Non-Proliferation Treaty, signed under Gorton in 1970 and ratified under Whitlam in 1973.

 McMahon went into 1972 facing a statutory general election.
 By then, Labor had established a clear lead in the polls and McMahon's approval ratings had dwindled to 28 percent.
 The press had turned on him so violently that the British psephologist David Butler recalled on a visit to Australia that he could not recall a prime minister in any country being "so comprehensively panned" as McMahon.
 By then, it was widely perceived that McMahon simply "did not look or sound like a Prime Minister".
 He waited for as long as he could, but finally called a federal election for 2 December.
 During the campaign, McMahon was abandoned by some of his own ministers, unheard of in a Westminster system.
 The Coalition was swept from power on an eight-seat swing.
 Late on election night, with the result beyond doubt, McMahon conceded defeat, ending the longest unbroken run in government in Australian history.

 McMahon had been a minister continuously for 21 years and 6 months, a record in the Australian Government that has never been threatened.
 Only Sir George Pearce and Sir John McEwen had longer overall ministerial service, but their terms were not continuous.

-Political journalist Laurie Oakes described McMahon as "devious, nasty, dishonest - he lied all the time and stole things" before describing an incident where McMahon attempted to steal a tape recorder from his radio station by claiming ownership of the device despite it having the radio station's name engraved on it.
-He concludes by saying that McMahon was a "totally unworthy individual and the fact that he was Prime Minister of this country was a disgrace".

 Later parliamentary career (1972–1982)

 McMahon's term as prime minister ended on 5 December 1972.
 He did not immediately resign as Liberal leader, but it soon became clear that there was no support for him to continue.

-McMahon became the first Prime Minister to have lost an election and had retained his seat who did not then serve as Leader of the Opposition.
+McMahon became the first Prime Minister to have lost an election and retained his seat who did not then serve as Leader of the Opposition.

 On 20 December, the Liberal Party elected Billy Snedden as his successor.
 As a mark of respect for his past service, McMahon was included in Snedden's new shadow cabinet (as was John Gorton).
 However, at his own request he was not allocated a specific portfolio.
 In an interview with HSV7 in June 1973, McMahon stated that "disloyalty within our own party" was the main reason the Liberals had lost the election.
 He also said that he had three regrets from his time as prime minister – that he failed to abolish national service, that he had mishandled the 1971 budget, and that he had been a poor communicator.